 Some accessories include locking mechanisms or set screws to prevent them from lifting out accidentally.
 Use these, especially for items you’ll be pulling on regularly or accessories installed at heights where they could fall on someone.
 A bike hook that comes loose at the wrong moment can cause serious injury.

 Test every accessory after installation by applying downward and outward pressure.
 A properly installed hook shouldn’t budge when you pull on it firmly.
 Any movement means it’s not fully engaged or the slat wall itself has an issue.
+These installation principles also apply to pegboard tool organization systems that use similar mounting concepts.

 Strategic Spacing and Zone Planning